CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 list make rep78 cost_maint in 1/5, abbr(100)
 <</dd_do>>
 ~~~~
+(The `abbr` option changes the number of displayed characters for string variables, I set it to a large value here so the whole make can be seen.)

 The AMC Spirit has a high repair cost even though we do not have its repair record.
 We can fix this easily.